frankiannelli/serverless-workshop/reference-notes.md

 lets deploy this

-first we need to update the region
+First we need to update the region we want to deploy to.
+Lets add stage and tag info while we are at it

 #### **`serverless.yml`**
 ```yaml